scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 In the *reduce* step, the partial time series from each block are concatenated in the correct order (``np.vstack``, see Figure :ref:`rmsd-dask` A); because results from delayed objects are used, this step also has to be delayed.

-As computational load we implement the calculation of the root mean square distance (rmsd) of the |Calpha| atoms of the protein adenylate kinase :cite:`Seyler:2014il` when fitted to a reference structure using an optimal rigid body superposition :cite:`Mura:2014kx`, using the qcprot implementation :cite:`PuLiu_FastRMSD_2010` in MDAnalysis :cite:`Gowers:2016aa`.
+As computational load we implement the calculation of the root mean square distance (RMSD) of the |Calpha| atoms of the protein adenylate kinase :cite:`Seyler:2014il` when fitted to a reference structure using an optimal rigid body superposition :cite:`Mura:2014kx`, using the qcprot implementation :cite:`PuLiu_FastRMSD_2010` in MDAnalysis :cite:`Gowers:2016aa`.
-The rmsd is calculated for each trajectory frame in each block by iterating over ``u.trajectory[start:stop]``:
+The RMSD is calculated for each trajectory frame in each block by iterating over ``u.trajectory[start:stop]``:

 .. code-block:: python